 The best Dolby Atmos soundbars you can buy right now

-Although the most expensive model, the Panorama 3 is Bowers & Wilkins' most affordable soundbar to date.
+The Panorama 3 is Bowers & Wilkins' most affordable soundbar to date.
 It's more costly than the Sonos Arc but if it’s sound quality you prize, then the Panorama 3 is worth every penny.
 The 3.1.2 speaker configuration integrates forward-firing left, right and center channels and for cinematic rumble and punch there a two built-in subwoofer drivers along with Dolby Atmos Elevation drive units.

 Powered by a total of 400 watts of Class D amplification, means the Panorama 3 can deal with those big dynamic shifts so beloved of cinema the world over without breaking sweat and is expressive and articulate where music is concerned too.
 It's extremely well judged and coherent with all kinds of music and movie content, while Dolby Atmos content projects well beyond the confines of the speaker cabinet, and in all directions.
 There’s real width to the soundstage the Bowers & Wilkins establishes, and there’s a proper sensation of movement as effects pan from one side of the stage to the other as soundtracks are served up with plenty of confidence and no little style.